 Dan Fooks, a Brattleboro resident, is teaching this spring course for the Windham Regional Career Center’s Adult Education program.
 Dan is a senior this year at Brattleboro Union High School and is an active student in the Career Center’s business program.
 He was hired to teach the course by Betsy Gentile, the Career Center’s Adult Education Coordinator, after she had a conversation with a group of students about the need for such an offering.
 They overwhelmingly recommended Dan to teach it.

 "The response to the course has been fantastic," Gentile said.
 "I bumped into one adult student just the other day who told me how much she loved the class and that she really couldn’t believe this was Dan’s first teaching experience.
-We are very pleased with the decision to have hired him."

 Dan shared that the class was more fun than he expected.
 "I spend a lot of time preparing for each class and I get pretty nervous right before they start, but once I’m interacting with the students I find myself relaxing and really enjoying myself."
 The challenge, he said, is that although everyone is eager to learn, they’re "all in very different spots about what they know and don’t know.
 I have to be sure to take that into account."
 He credits terrific support from one of his Career Center business teachers, Maribeth Cornell, who has been helping Dan develop his skills as a budding young teacher.